ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # IANA Considerations {#IANA}
-TODO: Should Namespace Registration Template be here?
+TODO: Q: Should Namespace Registration Template be here? {{namespace_reg_template}}

-TODO: Do we need to re-submit anything or is the old template "good enough" since this is already registered with IANA?
+TODO: Q: Do we need to re-submit anything or is the old template "good enough" since this is already registered with IANA?

 This document has no IANA actions.